Butyl rubber: Gas masks and chemical agent protection

 Butyl rubber is one of the most robust elastomers when subjected to chemical warfare agents and decontamination materials.
 It is a harder and less porous material than other elastomers, such as natural rubber or silicone, but still has enough elasticity to form an airtight seal.
 While butyl rubber will break down when exposed to agents such as NH3 (ammonia) or certain solvents, it breaks down more slowly than comparable elastomers.
 It is therefore used to create seals in gas masks and other protective clothing.

 Pharmaceutical stoppers

 Butyl and bromobutyl rubber are commonly used for manufacturing rubber stoppers used for sealing medicine vials and bottles.

 Chewing gum

 Most modern chewing gum uses food-grade butyl rubber as the central gum base, which contributes not only the gum's elasticity but also gives it a stubborn, sticky quality which has led some municipalities to propose taxation to cover costs of its removal.

 Recycled chewing gum has also been used as a source of recovered polyisobutylene.
 Amongst other products, this base rubber has been manufactured into coffee cups and 'Gumdrop' gum-collecting bins.
 When filled, the collecting bins and their contents are shredded together and recycled again.

 Tires

-Butyl rubber and halogenated rubber are used for the inner tube that holds air inside most tires.
+Because of their superior resistance to gas diffusion, butyl rubber and halogenated rubber are used for the innerliner inside pneumatic tubeless tires, and for the inner tube in older tires.